UsayBoris/bot/README.md

 **SHORT TEAM TODO**
 - [ ] Add teams
   - [ ] Find an API to generate a chart of the most users in each team

+- [ ] Probably change everything that access the database to a class

 **Fixes**